ctools/ctools/doc/source/users/user_manual/irf_intro.rst

 What are instrument response functions?
 ---------------------------------------

-The instrument response functions provide a mathematical description that links the reconstructed photon arrival direction :math:`p'`, energy :math:`E'` and trigger time :math:`t'` of an event to the true incident direction :math:`p`, energy :math:`E` and time :math:`t` of a photon.
+The :ref:`instrument response functions <glossary_irf>` provide a mathematical description that links the reconstructed photon arrival direction :math:`p'`, energy :math:`E'` and trigger time :math:`t'` of an event to the true incident direction :math:`p`, energy :math:`E` and time :math:`t` of a photon.
 The following figure illustrates this relationship:

 .. figure:: irfs.jpg
    :width: 70%